The Walkley Awards for Excellence in Journalism

-Judges are supplied with appraisal forms to help evaluate entries according to different criteria.
+Judges are supplied with appraisal forms to help them evaluate entries according to different criteria.
 And they are also given guidelines encouraging them to consider factors such as resources, demands on time and geographic location.

 The Nikon photo prizes (Community/Regional Prize, Photo of the Year, Portrait and Contemporary Australian Daily Life), which are not Walkley Awards but prizes administered by the Walkleys, are chosen by the first round photography panel.

 After the first round of judging is complete, judges are debriefed and asked for feedback about the process and any issues that arose.
 Judges’ identities are not revealed until the finalists are announced.

-The second tier of judging involves the Walkley judging board, which is a rotating panel of up to twelve senior Australian media professionals.
+The second tier of judging involves the Walkley judging board, which is a rotating panel of up to fifteen senior Australian media professionals.

-The Walkley Board reviews all of the finalists’ entry materials – almost 100 entries over up to four weeks.
+The Walkley Judging Board reviews all of the finalists’ entry materials – almost 100 entries – over up to four weeks.
 It’s a mighty effort.

 Members of the board then meet for an entire day to discuss the merits of each entry and review the comments of the first-tier judges.